AstralBearStudios/welkin-standard/README.md

 work.
 If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.

 # Citation
 Please note that this book is still a work in progress!
-No official versioning scheme has been used because this project is vastly in development.
-(There will be a transition to sTeX soon).
+No official versioning scheme has been used because this project is heavily in development.
 Most importantly, this means that there may be more authors; this will **not** be the finalized citation.

-(If you see that these citations refer to the Metamath book, please ignore it!
-I was using it as a guide for creating the Bibtex entries.
-I will mention Metamath in a separate update in some form, mostly likely on my blog).

 ## Welkin Book
 ``` bibtex